Sayani26/matrix_digraph/README.md

 ## Factoring determinants

 The code *factor_determinant.py* implements the vertex-isolating approach in the paper *On Directed Graphs with the Same Sum over
 Arborescence Weights* by S. Ghosh and B. S. Meyer.
+The rooting of vertices is either done sequentially or at each step by partitioning the vertices into sets of rooted and non-rooted vertices.
+The default is sequential rooting.
 The output determinant is either a numerical value or a sum of products of arc weight labels.
 The default calculation is for arc weight labels.
 To run the basic calculation, type

      python factor_determinant.py example_data/mat.txt